 Contributors and Detractors

-For the quarter ended June 30, 2024, the Asia Innovative Growth Fund returned 8.3%, (I Acc USD) while its benchmark, the MSCI All Country Asia ex Japan Index, returned 7.3% over the same period.
+For the quarter ended September 30, 2024, the Asia Innovative Growth Fund returned 5.75% (I Acc USD), while its benchmark, the MSCI All Country Asia ex Japan Index, returned 10.55% over the same period.

-On a sector basis, the top three contributors to relative performance were communication services and consumer discretionary due to stock selection and consumer staples due to zero allocation.
-The top three detractors were financials and energy due to stock selection and utilities due to zero allocation.
+On a sector basis, the top three contributors to relative performance were consumer discretionary due to an overweight allocation, and communication services and health care due to stock selection.
+The top three detractors were information technology (IT) due to stock selection, and financials and consumer staples due to an underweight allocation.

 Outlook